TylerDev905/Battleship/README.md

 <img src="http://i61.tinypic.com/6fumxc.png"></img>

 Battleship is a javascript version of the popular game.
-This javascript file will include an api for building a bot.
+This javascript file will include a class for playing battleship.
 The main purpose is to see how fast a bot can clear the board in a specified amount of games.

 Example of a sample bot / setting up a battleship game.